StevenDStanton/GlyphEngine/README.md

 I wrote this in a few days during the Pirate Software Game Jam.
 It started out beautifully structured using all of the best practices.

+You can find the game I created with it here [The Social Contract](https://apocalypsetheory.itch.io/the-social-contract)

 As life happened and time grew short it became a tangled ball of mud.

 still I had fun writing it, I may even come back and clean it up more in the future.